Our Non-Compete Attorney Will Examine if Your Franchise Agreement is Enforceable

 When you signed your franchise agreement, you almost certainly agreed to a non-compete clause that restricts your ability to operate an independent business after your franchise ends.
 Non-compete clauses are ubiquitous in franchising; and, although they can serve legitimate business interests for franchisors in some circumstances, franchisors routinely use them to overreach.
+Without the help of a non-compete attorney, you may not know if your rights are being violated.

 If your franchise agreement has expired (or if your franchise has been terminated) and you are facing a non-compete clause, you should speak with a non-compete lawyer who has experience in challenging the enforceability of these costly contract provisions.
 With more than three decades of experience exclusively representing franchisees and dealers, non-compete attorney Jeffrey M. Goldstein has helped many franchisees avoid the enforcement of post-termination non-competition covenants.
 Laws in all 50 states protect franchisees against unreasonable non-compete clauses; and, with a nationwide practice, Mr. Goldstein can help you regardless of where you are trying to start an independent business.